The Transfiguration of the Lord

 Jesus then pressed them further:

-But who do you say I am?
+But who do you say that I am?
+(Luke 9:20)

 It is then that Peter speaks up:

-You are the Messiah, the Christ.
+You are the Messiah, the Son of the living God.
+(Matt 16:16)

 It was a peak moment in their relationship with Jesus, and an exciting one.
 How their imaginations must have begun to work on what it meant to be so closely associated with the Messiah, the King who would be the Saviour and Liberator of Israel!
 What glories and privileges awaited them as his disciples!

 But almost immediately, Jesus begins to speak in a very different way.
-For the first time (it will happen three times altogether) he tells them what is future is going to be.
+For the first time (it will happen three times altogether) he tells them what his future is going to be.
 And it must have come as a terrible shock.
 Jesus told them he was going to suffer greatly, be rejected by the leaders of their own people, be killed and then rise again after three days.
 They could not believe their ears.
 How could this happen to the Messiah?
 How could their own leaders do such a thing?
 And what would it mean for the dazzling future they saw dangling before their eyes?

 The impetuous Peter immediately stepped forward.
 He cried: